For a project manager, a bad week might go something like this:

 - You’re rolling out server builds during a weekend Go-Live and you realize your inventory spreadsheet is corrupted.
 Your change window gives you time to retrieve a pristine copy of the inventory from backup, verified with your document versioning system, and your team completes the builds successfully.

 - You’re about to walk into a meeting with your project sponsor and discover the laptop where you’ve stored the presentation you’ve been working on for three days has bluescreened.
 An authorized member of Operations Staff you’ve been working with closely since requirements gathering pulls up the file in the encrypted cloud storage backup for you and the presentation continues as planned.

 PMs are not expected to be security experts, but by including security considerations in every phase and process of a project, especially in initiating and planning, communications and deliverables, PMs have the opportunity to deliver more secure systems in a more secure manner.

-Security in project management is a completely new thing in the 2013 revision of ISO 27001.
 Information security is to be addressed in project management regardless of the type of project.